Greece wildfires: Winds fan 2 new blazes outside of Athens

 On Monday, Greece's civil protection chief, Nikos Hardalias, who coordinates the fight against wildfires as well as the country's response to the coronavirus pandemic, was taken to an Athens hospital where he underwent unscheduled heart surgery.
 A health ministry statement said the operation was successful.

 Weeks of wildfires have stretched Greece’s response capabilities to the limit.
-About 24 European and Mideast countries sent ground crews, aircraft and vehicles to help.
+About two dozen European and Mideast countries sen crews, aircraft and vehicles to help.
 Most have left, although 40 Austrian firefighters remained in the southern Peloponnese region, where two major fires have been burning for days.

 Worsening drought and heat have also fueled wildfires this summer in the western United States and in Russia's northern Siberia region.